How to Train a Dalmatian

 Socialization

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Dalmatians have particular requirements based on their large size, heavy shedding level, and genetic predispositions to deafness and urinary stones.
+Three variables drive daily care for Dalmatians: their large size, their heavy shedding level, and their breed-associated risk of deafness and urinary stones.

 Obedience Commands